-Welcome to Musandam, the most rugged, unique and beautiful part of the Arabian Peninsular
+Welcome to Musandam, the most rugged, unique and beautiful part of the Arabian Peninsula

-Many people miss the Musandam Peninsular off their Oman itinerary due to its difficult geographic location – separated from the main part of Oman by the UAE.
+Many visitors miss the Musandam Peninsula off their Oman itinerary due to its difficult geographic location – separated from the main part of Oman by the UAE.
 However, this is what makes it such a beautiful, fascinating, unexplored and truly magical corner of the world!
+In this article, we will cover

-- How to get to the Musandam Peninsular
+- How to get to the Musandam Peninsula

 - What to see and do in Musandam